Skip to content

 But checking whether a pointer is the null pointer is actually completely fine, as Rust does not support items being placed at the null address.
 Any otherwise created null pointers are supposed to return true for is_null anyway, so that's ok.
 Thus, we implement is_null as ptr.guaranteed_eq(ptr::null()), which returns true if it's guaranteed that ptr is null, and there are no cases where it will return false where it may be null, but we don't know.

 @oli-obk oli-obk added A-const-fn Area: const fn foo(..) {..}.
 Pure functions which can be applied at compile time.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. labels Jul 30, 2020
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC labels Jul 30, 2020

 @RalfJung